 Table of Contents [+/-]

-After installing MySQL, there are some items that you should address.
-For example:
+After installing MySQL, there are some tasks that you should perform:

-You should initialize the data directory and create the MySQL grant tables, as describe in Section 3.1, “Postinstallation Procedures for Unix-like Systems”.
+You should initialize the data directory and create the MySQL grant tables.
+If you are using Windows, see Windows Postinstallation Procedures.
+For Unix systems, see Section 3.1, “Postinstallation Procedures for Unix-like Systems”.

-An important security concern is that the initial accounts in the grant tables have no passwords.
-You should assign passwords to prevent unauthorized access to the MySQL server.
+After you complete the procedure and have the server running, any initial accounts in the grant tables should be assigned passwords, if that was not already done during data directory initialization.
+Passwords prevent unauthorized access to the MySQL server.
+You may also wish to restrict access to test databases.
 For instructions, see Section 3.2, “Securing the Initial MySQL Accounts”.

 Optionally, you can create time zone tables to enable recognition of named time zones.
 For instructions, see mysql_tzinfo_to_sql — Load the Time Zone Tables.